Pathologic 2: Development

 On 6 July 2020, Ice-Pick Lodge announced that they were working on the second of three promised scenarios, "The Bachelor", stating it is to be released "in the foreseeable future."

 On 7 July 2022, Ice-Pick Lodge made a post on their Teletype "About the studio and it's projects" discussing what they have been working on such as Known by Heart and Franz but most notably the Bachelor route, the second playable character coming to Pathologic 2.
 They stated that by the beginning of October they were making an alpha version of the game.

 On 31 December 2023, Ice-Pick Lodge made a new post on their Teletype talking about some of the game mechanics that are going to be in the second character, the Bachelors part of the game.

-On 7 October, it was announced that the Bachelor's route would instead be released in 2025 by HypeTrain Digital as a standalone sequel, Pathologic 3, with a dramatically different gameplay and scope and will feature time travel as a major element.
+On 7 October, it was announced that the Bachelor's route would instead be released in 2025 by HypeTrain Digital as a standalone sequel, Pathologic 3, with a dramatically different gameplay and scope and features time travel as a major element.
 The game will release simultaneously on Microsoft Windows, Playstation 5, and Xbox Series X and S. All Kickstarter backers of the Pathologic 2 will receive Pathologic 3 at no extra charge.

 On 14 March 2025, Ice Pick Lodge announced that founder and game director of Pathologic 2 Nikolay Dybowski had departed from the studio to "focus on personal projects and his private life."
 This statement broke the studio's long-held silence on a number of alcoholism, grooming, and domestic abuse allegations levelled against Dybowski by his ex-wife and several former colleagues.

 On 17 March, a free demo for the Bachelor's route titled Pathologic 3: Quarantine was released.
 Intended as a prologue, it showcases updated visuals, new characters and a prognosis mechanic different from the Haruspex.